Public-Data Research Monitor

 Parent–Bank Transmission

 The insured-bank Treasury result sits inside broader family-level balance-sheet behavior.
-Linked-family analysis covers 100 bank-parent quarter observations across 15 parent families.
+Linked-family analysis now covers 407 bank-parent quarter observations across 16 parent families.

 Directional Co-Movement